Hi, I am Natasha and I’m a city girl. I love being in crowds, socializing, and meeting new people in Northern Virginia. I easily had that all..

 We arrive at the new construction site and walk into the model house.
 Words simply cannot describe the feeling I got when we walked into the model house for the first time.
-I remember the smell, of freshly brewed coffee, hardwood flooring, carpeting, and fresh coat of paint like it was yesterday.
-Even better, for a turn key ready home, it costed about half of what it would’ve cost to buy in Fairfax county.
+I remember the smell, of freshly brewed coffee, hardwood flooring, carpeting, and a fresh coat of paint like it was yesterday.
+Even better, for a turn-key ready home, it cost about half of what it would’ve cost to buy in Fairfax county.

 New construction will always be new construction and could never be compared with resale – but it wasn’t even just the home that had me sold.

-Walking around the neighborhood, and the community, seeing the wide variety of the amenities was absolutely mind blowing.
+Walking around the neighborhood, and the community, seeing the wide variety of amenities was absolutely mind-blowing.
 And to think that I had no idea a place like this even existed 25 minutes away from my parent’s house is what I was more shocked about.
 The cost of living in Gainesville is far more affordable than living in Fairfax County, yet you’re still so close.

 Now The Facts…

-Another way to show you that living in Gainesville is more affordable compared to cities in Fairfax County is to use public available data and compare them to each other.
+Another way to show you that living in Gainesville is more affordable compared to cities in Fairfax County is to use publicly available data and compare them to each other.

 Now Back To My Story…

 Once we were under contract, we had to wait a couple of months for them to build our home, and being as excited as we were, we kept going to look each week to see how much they had progressed, and overall the different stages of our home, and our growing community.
 We visited the shopping centers, local restaurants, became more and more familiar with Gainesville.
 We also had to prepare and think that we’re growing and that it’s not just going to be 2 of us anymore.